nicohman/wyvern/README.md

     help       Prints this message or the help of the given subcommand(s) install    Install a GOG game from an installer ls         List all games you own
-    update     Update a game if there is an update available
+    sync       Sync a game's saves to a specific location for backup update     Update a game if there is an update available
 ```

 ## Contributing/Reporting bugs